Table Manager

 Many new features have been added such as user management, change privileges, backup functionality, ajax edit in place functionality to update fields, optimize tables, save queries, save results.

 While testing the next version of Table Manager, which is badly in need of a new name, I once again have started adding new features.
 I have a simple test plan, basically a list of features or actions that need to be tested in different browser operating system combinations.
 Most of my testing at this stage has been while using the system to preform tasks for work etc. Occasionally while preforming a task I have an idea of a new feature which would simplify things, other times I come across features that are just plain missing.
-So my feature list of functionality to test gets longer and I have to start again at the top.

 While testing the new version of the Table Manager IE managed to cause me some major headaches.
 Buttons should be pretty flexible tools for web forms, you can put markup between the opening and closing tags and the value attribute should be sent with the form not the markup or text between the tag opening and ending.
 So you can have multiple buttons in a form and only send the values of the button that was clicked.
 Now this would be great if only IE would play nicely.